KlausMikhaelson/htn-web-extension/README.md

 4. **Checkout Protection**:
    - When you click any button with text like "Buy Now", "Checkout", "Purchase", etc.
-   - A full-screen warning appears: "Hold Up! 🛑 You need to save money, bro!"
+   - A full-screen warning appears: "You need to save money"
    - Choose to save money (cancels the action) or proceed anyway (continues to checkout)
    - Works on all websites including Amazon, eBay, and other shopping sites

+5. **Sign Out**:
+   - Click the "Sign Out" button in the popup to log out
+   - You'll need to sign in again to use the extension

 ## Development